BlackHolePerturbationToolkit/KerrGeoPy/README.md

 https://github.com/syp2001/KerrGeoPy/assets/38138782/25622db9-f144-4ba5-b9a9-b099f3ddb683

-Next, we can compute the time, radial, polar and azimuthal components of the trajectory as a function of Mino time using the `trajectory()` method
+Next, compute the time, radial, polar and azimuthal components of the trajectory as a function of Mino time using the `trajectory()` method

 ```python